 You don’t have to use SMS.
 There are dozens of internet-based messaging apps that work well across iPhone, iPad, Android, Windows, Mac, web, and sometimes Linux.
 And you don’t have to wade through all of them to pick one: just take one of my two recommendations.

 Both my recommendations are encrypted in transit and at rest.
 So the question is: are you comfortable with the idea that your messaging provider (and anyone to whom they grant access) has the capacity to read your messages?
-If not — if you want end-to-end encryption and can deal with some minor inconvenience to get it — I recommend Signal.
+If not — if you want end-to-end encryption and can deal with some minor inconvenience to get it — I recommend WhatsApp.
 Otherwise, go for Telegram.

-- Extremely well-respected for security & privacy.
+- Respected for security & privacy.

 Notable E2EE Alternatives